dstar55/100-words-design-patterns-java/patterns/gof/FactoryMethod.md

 The Engine class is responsible for managing Reports and will create them as required.
-Report subclasses which Engine should instantiate are application–specific and Engine only knows when a new report should be created, but not what type of Report to create.
+Report subclasses which Engine should instantiate are application specific and Engine only knows when a new report should be created, but not what type of Report to create.
 This leads us to a situation in which our library should instantiate classes, but it only knows about abstract classes, which it cannot instantiate.